Fourwentways (Abington) services

 This service area is roughly equidistant between London and Norwich, and it offers views of the A11.
 These were the two criteria given by fictional character Alan Partridge when looking for a good hotel.
 It is also only three miles from the village of Linton, and coincidentally the hotel he lived in during the series 'I'm Alan Partridge' was called 'Linton Travel Tavern'.

-The site is also home to a Bronze Age Barrow Cemetery next to the Travelodge.
-An excavation of the site was undertaken in 1994 as part of plans for the service area here and remains of Bronze Age, Iron Age and Roman pottery were discovered.
+Next to the Travelodge is a Bronze Age Barrow Cemetery.
+An excavation of the site was undertaken in 1994 as part of plans for the service area and remains of Bronze Age, Iron Age and Roman pottery were discovered.
 Information boards located outside the hotel entrance explain the significance of the site.

 The Comfort Café was positioned slightly further down the road from the main service area, and well-signed from the junction.
 It was established in 1922, and became a popular trucker's café, marketing itself as being "world-famous".
 More recently it had tended to focus on cars, with some HGVs choosing to park on the roundabout instead.
 The Comfort Café soldiered on until 2018 when it closed and was bought by Paragon Land and Estates.